jordanservos/unit-4-game/README.md

 # Instructions

-Try your best at being guessing the correct word in this traditional Hangman like game!
-Press any key on the keyboard to submit your letter guesses.
-You have 7 chances to guess the word!
+You will be given a random number at the start of the game with four crystals selections to choose from.
+By clicking on a crystal you will add a specific amount of points to your total score.
+You win the game by matching your total score to random number, you lose the game if your total score goes above the random number.
+The value of each crystal is hidden from you until you click on it.
+Each time when the game starts, the game will change the values of each crystal.

-Click on the link to play! - https://jordanservos.github.io/Word-Guess-Game/.
+Click on the link to play! - https://jordanservos.github.io/unit-4-game/

 Built With:
 - HTML5